Continuum models describing probabilistic motion of tagged agents in exclusion processes: Conclusion and Future Work

 In addition to making various continuum-discrete comparisons for a range of problems involving a single population of agents with $S=1$, we also derived continuum models for the growth and spatial spreading of populations that are composed of more than one distinct subpopulations, $S > 1$.
 While we have not made continuum-discrete comparisons for $S > 1$, the tools provided in this work lay the foundation for future comparisons to be made in these cases.
 We have focused on mathematical models in which individuals undergo motility and proliferation events, which leads to populations of agents that either maintain their size (if $Q=\lambda =0$) or grow over time (if $Q >0, \lambda > 0$).
 We chose to focus on these conditions because cell death is often absent from many {\em in vitro} experiments.
 It is also possible, however, to extend the discrete models to incorporate different forms of agent death, and the same framework can be used to derive continuum models for $P$, except that care must be taken to deal with the possibility that tagged agents can die, and indeed there is the possibility that entire subpopulations will go extinct during the simulations in these cases.
 We leave these extensions of our current modelling framework for future consideration.

 The PDE models we derived for the density $C^{(s)}$ involve a source term whenever $Q^{(s)} > 0$ for $s=1,2,\ldots,S$.
-The corresponding PDE for the probability density function for tagged agents $P^{(s)}$ does not involve any source term, even when the simulation involves agent proliferation with $Q^{(s)} > 0$.
+The corresponding PDE for the PDF for tagged agents $P^{(s)}$ does not involve any source term, even when the simulation involves agent proliferation with $Q^{(s)} > 0$.
 This property is a reflection of the fact that our model tracks the location of agents that are tagged at the beginning of the experiment, without consideration of any offspring they may produce.
 Our approach could be generalised to track the original tagged agents, as well as any daughter agents and associated lineages they give rise to.
 This would lead to a PDE model for $P^{(s)}$ that involves a source term to account for the fact that tagged agents themselves can be involved in proliferation events, similar to mathematical models of lineage tracing~\cite{Cheeseman2014}.

-Another approach for generalising our mathematical models is to recast the stochastic lattice-based random walk model into a stochastic lattice-free random walk~\cite{Bruna2012,Bruna2012JCP,Plank2012}.
+{\edit A potential use case for our framework is particle identification.
+For example, suppose there are multiple tagged agents that are are observed at snapshots in time, but are not {\em a priori} distinguishable.
+Our model provides the probability that an agent which was initially at known location ${\bf x}_0$ will be located at location ${\bf x}$ at time $t$.
+This could be used to provide a probabilistic estimate of an observed agent's identity, but we leave this question for future work. } Another approach for generalising our mathematical models is to recast the stochastic lattice-based random walk model into a stochastic lattice-free random walk~\cite{Bruna2012,Bruna2012JCP,Plank2012}.
 The main advantage of working in a lattice-free framework is that the motility direction is continuous rather than being discrete, however this additional flexibility comes at the cost of additional mathematical complexity, which makes deriving appropriate mean-field PDE descriptions more difficult~\cite{Bruna2012,Bruna2012JCP,Plank2012}.